Barbecan Speed-Sensitive Secure EntranceTM

 Single Bi-Directional Entrance

-Sensor technologies incorporated within a Barbecan secure entrance system, may include but are not limited to metal detectors, chemical, explosive, biological, and radiological sensors, as well as different scanning technologies including x-ray imaging and penetrating RF imaging such as (UWB) radar imaging or millimeter wave imaging.
+Sensor technologies incorporated within a Barbecan secure entrance system, may include but are not limited to metal detectors, chemical, explosive, biological, and radiological sensors, as well as different scanning technologies including x-ray imaging and penetrating RF imaging such as (UWB) radar imaging or millimeter/micro-wave imaging.
 Passive Millimeter Wave Imaging is especially promising as it operates while subjects walk past and can make threat determinations in less than 1/2 second.
 The Barbecan entrance system is a platform where threat sensors are included as required for specific applications.
 Airport secure area exits, for instance, do not require sensors.
 Just a fool-proof one-way door.

 Bullet Proof Panels